image title

 “That means we have 1 million transfer courses from other institutions, domestic and international, that have been evaluated as receiving equivalency at ASU,” said Tanaya Dempsey, director of the Academic Transfer Credit Solutions unit, which is in the provost’s office at ASU.

-That’s a big deal because of the number of students who come to ASU after starting their higher education somewhere else: 47% of all students at ASU, both on campus and online, were new transfers in fall 2021.
+That’s a big deal because of the number of students who come to ASU after starting their higher education somewhere else: In fall 2021, 42% of all undergraduates at ASU, both on campus and online, entered the university as transfer students.
 At ASU Online, 72% of undergraduates have transfer credits.

 The growth of ASU Online’s enrollment has driven the surge in transfer credits, Dempsey said.
 Transfer students to ASU Online increased 70% from fall 2016 to fall 2021, including students in the Starbucks College Achievement Plan.